 Description

-A flavorful and very addicting Northern Style Thai Coconut Curry Noodle Soup, called Khao Soi.
+A flavorful and very addictive Northern Style Thai Coconut Curry Noodle Soup, called Khao Soi.
 Easy and fast, and so yummy.
+This simplified version uses store-bought red chili paste.
+I highly recommend doubling the broth for extra brothy.

 Ingredients